-The APT Australasia Chapter is comprised of members of the Association for Preservation Technology International (APT International) currently resident in Australia, New Zealand, Asia or the Pacific.
+The APT Australasia Chapter is comprised of members of the Association for Preservation Technology International (APT International) currently resident in Australia, New Zealand, East Asia or the Western Pacific.

 The APT Australasia Chapter was formally constituted in 2004 (as the APT Australia Chapter) after operating informally since 1989, under the guidance of Donald Ellsmore.
 The Chapter was renamed the APT Australasia Chapter with an expanded regional coverage in 2010.

 Currently, the leadership of the APT Australasia Chapter comprises:

 Convenor: Dr Donald Ellsmore, FAPT (Melbourne, Australia)

 Eleanor Banaag (Sydney, Australia)